 NARUC experts also called on Mexican officials to make collaboration a priority and to create clear rules to ensure reliability.
 The experts noted that stakeholders in the Midcontinent Independent System Operator meet more than 600 times per year to maintain a properly functioning electricity market.
 They recommended that CRE, SENER, generators and others ramp up their engagement as the reform moves ahead.

-The August workshop was part of NARUC’s ongoing partnership with Mexico, which seeks to improve CRE’s oversight of the sector.
+The August workshop was part of NARUC’s partnership with Mexico, which seeks to improve CRE’s oversight of the sector.
 NARUC is planning peer reviews and further stakeholder engagement in the coming months.